Nis5l/CardCollector/README.md

-# WaifuCollector
+# CardCollector
 https://waifucollector.com \
-Website for collecting, upgrading and trading Waifus. \
+Website for collecting, upgrading and trading Cards. \
 I will be happy over every contribution, I don't care how bad the code is, we are all here to learn. \
 If you have any questions or need help contact me on [discord](https://discord.com/invite/hftNUqNgRj)
 ## Setup